pulanski/scud/README.md

 ## Getting Started

 You can get started using scud by following one of the installation methods detailed below.
-Additionally, it's important that you have the required prerequisites installed before you start using scud.
+Additionally, you must have the required prerequisites installed before you start using scud.

 ## Prerequisites

-In order to get started using scud, it's important that you have [Rust](https://www.rust-lang.org/) installed on your local machine which can be done via the simple one-liner,
+To get started using scud, you must have [Rust](https://www.rust-lang.org/) installed on your local machine which can be done via the simple one-liner,

 ```bash
 # Install Rust and toolchain manager, rustup.